 10 Things to Do If You Don’t Have a Range Hood or Vent

 The absence of a range hood is the scourge of many a rental kitchen.
-With nothing to catch grease splatters and vent smoke, steam, and cooking smells out of the kitchen, renters often end up fighting sticky, filmy cabinets and an apartment that still smells like fish two days after cooking.
+(Or even newly renovated homes with a sleek, minimalist design.)
+With nothing to catch grease splatters and vent smoke, steam, and cooking smells, renters often end up fighting sticky, filmy cabinets and a kitchen that still smells like fish two days after cooking.

-So what’s a renter to do?
+So what’s a home cook to do?
 Here are 10 tips that can help when your kitchen doesn’t have any ventilation, including advice from readers who’ve been there.

 Some rental kitchens have non-venting recirculating fans installed under cabinets, which should capture grease and help with cooking smells.
 But many people (me included) find them ineffective and bordering on useless.